dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Nothing external to you has any power over you.
+  The age of a woman doesn't mean a thing.
+The best tunes are played on the oldest fiddles.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (997 days)
+## 🌟 Experiences (998 days)

 ### 🧮 Programming languages